hayleigh-dot-dev/gleam-yak/README.md

 > What is the syntax / how do I write yak?

 Right now, this package does not come with a parser or make any assertions on what syntax might be appropriate: this is by design!
-Yak is supposed to be a minmal embeddable scripting language for your Gleam programs, but how that yak code is produced is up to you.
+Yak is supposed to be a minimal embeddable scripting language for your Gleam programs, but how that yak code is produced is up to you.